rubyforgood/rubyforgood.org--old/sponsors.md

 <a href="mailto:{{ site.data.constants.contact_email }}?subject=Silver Sponsorship" class="btn btn-sm btn-primary">4 Available</a>
 </div>

-- Small logo on the conference homepage.
+- Small logo on the conference homepage
 - Listed on the website
 - Mention on Twitter
 - Option to pass out swag at the event